telerik/kendo-ui-core/docs/framework/globalization/dateparsing.md

 # Date Parsing

-Kendo UI exposes methods which convert a specified string to a [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object, using the culture-specific settings.
+Kendo UI exposes methods which convert a specified string to a [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object by using the culture-specific settings.

 ## Settings